DATE :

 High-impact modifications:

-Refinishing (can reduce value by 40-60%)
+Refinishing (can significantly reduce value)

 Changing tuners with non-reversible screw holes